mist861/5542-Big-Data-Analytics/README.md

-# 5551-0001 Fall 2024 Team Project: Nine Men's Morris
+# 5542-0001 Fall 2024 Team Project: GrocerBot

-This is the Team Project for Team <TBD> in 5551 Advanced Software Engineering Section 1.
+This is the Team Project for Team GrocerBot in 5542 Big Data Analytics Section 1.
 It contains the following directories:

 * src: Contains all coding artifacts
-* test: Contains all testing artifacts
 * results: Contains all testing results
-* documentation: Contains all project documentation, including meeting minutes
+* documentation: Contains all project documentation

 ## Execution:

 <TBD>

 ## Requirements: